dialogue-host/requirements/README.md

 - **Empirical**: Rigorously justify, study and stress test every feature to ensure its functioning truly matches its intent.
 - **Transparent**: Actively expose and explain all platform mechanisms, algorithmic systems, and community processes, enabling informed user participation and control.

 The principles are sorted in no particular order.
-The numbers are only there for referencing sake.
 See the [rationale section](#core-principles-rationale) for a detailed description of each principle.

 ## Requirements